uinix-js/uinix-theme/readme.md

 };
 ```

-Theme values can be consumed in providers implementing `uinix-theme` e.g.
+Theme values can be consumed in providers implementing the `uinix-theme` theme spec.
+For example, a provider should evaluate the following themed style appropriately:

 ```js
 const themedStyle = {